 When a home is sold in foreclosure, the money from that sale is sometimes not enough to cover what was owed by the homeowner.
-In that case, the lender will sometimes seek a deficiency judgement against that homeowner to make them responsible for paying the remaining sum.
-In Florida, mortgage lenders are legally entitled to request a deficiency judgement, with some regulations built in.
+In that case, the lender will sometimes seek a deficiency judgment against that homeowner to make them responsible for paying the remaining sum.
+In Florida, mortgage lenders are legally entitled to request a deficiency judgment, with some regulations built in.

 As of July 1, 2013, the period of time in which the lender may seek a deficiency judgment was reduced from five years to one year for residential properties with no more than four dwelling units.
 The one-year time frame starts on the day after the court clerk issues a certificate of title to the buyer who purchased the home at the foreclosure sale.